MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 You'll notice:

-* *1000* through *1299*: WIP are calculated separately for this group of project tasks.
-Note however, that two of the tasks, 1010 and 1110, are excluded from the WIP calculation because their project task type is **Posting**.
+* For *1000* through *1299*, WIP is calculated separately for this group of project tasks.
+Note, however, that two of the tasks, 1010 and 1110, are excluded from the WIP calculation because their project task type is **Posting**.

-* *1300* through *1399*: WIP are calculated separately for this group of project tasks.
+* For *1300* through *1399*, WIP is calculated separately for this group of project tasks.

 ## Calculate WIP